 USBE rule requires that educators complete the educator ethics review within one calendar year of the day on which you renew your license and have a current background check on file with USBE.

 Both of these processes can be initiated online at Educator Licensing Online.
 The background check requires a fee that is separate from the fee you will pay to renew your license.
 There is no fee associated with the educator ethics review.

 Renewing your License

 Once you have completed all of the above steps and have received notification that your background check has cleared, you will need to mail the following to USBE:

 Salt Lake City, Utah 84114-4200

-There really isn’t a Step 5, but as soon as you have renewed your license it is time to start thinking about the next time you’ll renew your license.
-This is when you should start over with Step 1 and get the Professional Learning Plan outlined.
+As soon as you have renewed your license it is time to start thinking about your next renewal cycle, and get the Professional Learning Plan outlined.
 Plan ahead!